2003 Kansas City Royals season

 The 2003 Kansas City Royals season was the 35th season of the franchise, and their 31st season at Kauffman Stadium.
 It involved the Royals finishing third in the American League Central, with a record of 83 wins and 79 losses.
 It was the only winning season for the franchise between 1994 and 2013.

-2003 was a hopeful and promising winning season ("We Believe" was the slogan) for the Royals, as they begin the season winning their first 9 games, and the team spent 93 days in first place in the AL Central.
-But the team faded down the stretch, falling out of first place for the last time on August 31, and were eliminated from playoff contention on September 23.
+2003 was regarded as a hopeful season ("We Believe" was the slogan) for the Royals, as they began the season winning their first 9 games.
+The team spent 93 days in first place in the AL Central, but fell out of first place for the last time on August 31, and were eliminated from playoff contention on September 23.